 Polio Vaccine Pioneer Jonas Salk Dead at 80

 LA JOLLA, Calif.
-(AP) _ Dr. Jonas Salk, the medical pioneer who developed the first vaccine to prevent polio's crippling rampage and later tried to devise a treatment for AIDS, died Friday.
-He was 80.
+(AP) _ Dr. Jonas Salk left a legacy of hope and health when he delivered the world from polio's crippling rampage and later tried to devise a treatment for AIDS.

 ``There have to be people who are ahead of their time,'' Salk once said. ``And that is my fate.''